Images, photographs, etc. shown do not necessarily represent the product in its entirety. They are shown for examples only.

 Above: 1911-22 A1 with Desert Tan Polymer Frame.

 1911-22 Full Interactive Experience -- For Desktop Computers Only.
 A great way to learn about the new Browning 1911-22 is through the 1911-22 Interactive Page (Flash capability required to view).
 You control where you go and what you learn.
 See it in action and get exclusive content like interviews with the R&D engineers and the product experts that made this amazing project come to be.
 Just click on the image at the right to go there or read about specific models under the product tab above.

 You will find a familiar friend in the 1911-22 pistol.
 All controls operate just as those on the original John M. Browning-designed Model 1911.

 The straight blowback design offers enhanced simplicity and reliability.

-Heat treated magazine body for long-term feeding reliability.
-Coil spring provides more consistent follower angle than typical Z-spring.
+The steel magazine body is heattreated for long-term feeding reliability and long life.
+Our coil spring provides a consistent follower angle.
 10-round capacity.

 Positioned adjacent to the trigger guard for convenient operation.